xpipe-io/xpipe/beacon/README.md

 #### Custom launch command

 The beacon API also supports launching the daemon automatically in case it is not started yet.
-By default, it launches the daemon of the local X-Pipe installation.
+By default, it launches the daemon of the local XPipe installation.
 It is possible to pass a custom launch command with the property `io.xpipe.beacon.customDaemonCommand=<cmd>` and pass arguments to it using the property `io.xpipe.beacon.daemonArgs=<args>`.
 This allows for a custom launch behaviour in a testing/development environment.